← Back to Factions

 Clearing Governments

-Various clearings are allied with the Empire, specific states, or the Maw; others are completely independent, with very little known about them as they are fully self-sufficient outside of active relays that prove they still exist.
-Operating as loose federations of farmsteads, clinics, repair yards, mines, and citizen hubs, they minimize relay use, relying on local entertainment and services while accessing it only for important news and emergency transmissions—everyone, including criminals and warlords, depends on relays for trade and connection, often over private ones.
-People with dreams of pursuing musical spectacle or relay glory through athleticism or piloting ability never stay in the clearings; they almost always migrate to the nearest mega-hub, clearing near a large relay, or capital.
+Various clearings are allied with the Empire, specific states, or the Maw.
+Others are completely independent, with very little known about them outside of active relays proving they still exist.
+They operate as loose federations of farmsteads, clinics, repair yards, mines, and citizen hubs, minimizing relay use and relying on local services while accessing it only for important news and emergency transmissions.
+Everyone on the planet, including criminals and warlords, depends on relays for trade and connection, often over private ones.

 About Vesselborn